Lockheed EC-121 Warning Star: USAF

-In 1967, five EC-121s became operational with the 193rd Tactical Electronic Warfare Squadron of the Pennsylvania Air National Guard, responsible for psyops missions under project Coronet Solo.
+In 1967, five EC-121s became operational with the 193rd Tactical Electronic Warfare Squadron of the Pennsylvania Air National Guard, responsible for psychological operations missions under project Coronet Solo.
 From July 1970 to January 1971, they rotated on 30- to 90-day temporary-duty deployments to Korat Royal Thai Air Force Base, Thailand, under the name Commando Buzz.

 Vietnam War

 EC-121s were used extensively in Southeast Asia between 16 April 1965, and 1 June 1974, particularly in support of Operation Rolling Thunder and Operation Linebacker/Linebacker II, providing radar early warning and limited airborne control of USAF fighter forces engaging MiG interceptors.
 Flying orbits over the Gulf of Tonkin and later over Laos, they were the forerunners of AWACS aircraft.
 The USN used a variant, the NC-121, in their Blue Eagle unit from 1965–1972.
 Blue Eagles were television- and radio-broadcasting airplanes.
 The Blue Eagles were based at NAS Patuxent River and were part of oceanographic squadron VXN-8.